You Me Now: Characters

-Various (Adam Macaulay)

 Plot

+Season one (Episodes 1–25)

-Season One (Episodes 1-25) begins with the episode "Crash" in which the lead character Alice McKinnely crashes her car into a tree while talking to her mother (Celeste) on the phone.
+Season one begins with the episode "Crash" in which the lead character Alice McKinnely crashes her car into a tree while talking to her mother (Celeste) on the phone.
 Johno Anderson happens to be biking past at this time and waits by her side after calling emergency services.
 The two have an immediate connection but are swept away from each other when the ambulance arrives.
 In hospital, Alice is encouraged by her best friend (Lucille) to begin a series of vlogs which she titles "Accidentally Alice".
 Meanwhile, Johno's technology savvy friend (Terry) finds Alice's Vlog online along with a message to her 'saviour' to meet her at the market where her mother works.
 Johno happens to work there as well so meeting her is not a problem.
 The rest of the season follows the rocky on again off again relationship between Johno and Alice.
 Along the way, Johno is tempted by an older woman, Alice's estranged father (Dave) turns up sick, Jarrod and Lucille hook up, The Boy's band plays some gigs and there is a house fire.
 The season ends with Johno deciding to go overseas to find himself and Alice unsure whether or not to join him.